dojo/docs/quickstart/custom-builds.rst

   $ cd util/buildscripts
   $ build.sh profile=foo loader=xdomain xdDojoPath=http://my.server.com/path/to/buildoutputdir action=release

 xdDojoPath is optional.
 It just burns in the location of dojo, dijit and dojox into the built dojo.js.
 If you do not specify that option, then you will need to use djConfig.modulePaths/dojo.registerModulePath() in your HTML page to set the xdomain locations for dojo, dijit and dojox.
-For your own custom modules, you will have to set djConfig.modulePaths/dojo.registerModulePath() even if you us the xdDojoPath build option.
+For your own custom modules, you will have to set djConfig.modulePaths/dojo.registerModulePath() even if you use the xdDojoPath build option.

 **For Dojo 0.9 through 1.1.x there is a `bug about loading dojox.gfx with an xdomain build <http://trac.dojotoolkit.org/ticket/4462>`_.**.
 This is fixed in Dojo 1.2.
 If you want to use dojox.gfx with an xdomain build of Dojo 0.9-1.1.x, there are some workarounds until the bug gets fixed: